StarunneR/CloudPool/source/_posts/daily/daily2023.md

 Obtained the card with 128 GB to contain all.
 Sooner or later it will reach full again.
 Though my old buddy only endures 128 for good.
-I’ll not leave u, I murmured, for good.
+I'll not leave u, I murmured, for good.

 **10.19**
 City Walk Day 38: